chasemolenaar/noda/README.md

 + Boolean — flips boolean values `~T === F` and `~[T,F,T] === [F,T,F]`
 + Regex — retrieves everything *not* matching regex `~'^.*substring.*$' == '^(?:(?!substring).)*$'`
 + Float — gets complement percentage 1-n `~0.6 == 0.4`
+* Each `.` only goes 1 dimension deep; if more dimensions are desired, use rank parameters (addressed in later sections)

 #### Membership